Hrazdan: Culture

 The Hrazdan Drama Theatre was founded in 1953.
 The Hrazdan branch of the National Gallery of Armenia and the Geological Museum of Hrazdan are also among the prominent cultural institutions in the town.
 The History Museum in Hrazdan, which was founded by Armen Aivazyan, features more than 4,000 historical pieces.

 Media

 Hrazdan TV is a private TV company in Hrazdan, founded by the family of Harutyunyan.
 The family also publishes a private newspaper and runs a radio company known as Hrazdan Radio.
 The number of the Hrazdan TV viewers is around 220,000.
-The company started broadcasting its programmes in 1 September 1991, covering the Kotayk Province and some parts of the Gegharkunik Province.
+The company started broadcasting its programmes on 1 September 1991, covering the Kotayk Province and some parts of the Gegharkunik Province.